 If you lose coverage under your spouse's health plan because of divorce, you can sign up for medical coverage for yourself and your eligible family members.
 You must enroll within 60 days following the date you lose coverage under your spouse's plan or wait until Annual Enrollment or another change in status.

 Change in coverage costs or significant curtailment

 If the cost for coverage charged to you significantly increases or decreases during a plan year, you may be able to make a corresponding prospective change in your election, including the cancellation of your election.
-If you choose to cancel your elected coverage option, you may be able to elect coverage under another Plan option.
+If you choose to revoke your elected coverage option, you may be able to elect coverage under another Medical Plan option.
 This provision also applies to a significant increase in health care deductible or co-payment.

 If the cost for coverage under your spouse's health plan significantly increases or there is a significant curtailment of coverage that permits revocation of coverage during a plan year and you drop that coverage, you will be able to sign up for medical coverage for yourself and your eligible family members.
 You must enroll within 60 days following the date you lose coverage under your spouse's plan.

-Addition or improvement of plan options
+Addition or improvement of medical plan options

 Loss of option